How to Become an Electrician

 electrician

-While there are already an estimated 230,000 electricians in the UK, it’s still not enough to fill the shortfall in the industry.
+While there are already an estimated 230,000 electricians in the UK, it’s still not enough to fill the shortfall within the electrical industry.
 By the end of 2021, following Brexit, there was a 55% shortage of the required number of electricians in the UK.

 Whether you’re a young adult wanting to explore a potential career as an electrician or are already an experienced tradesperson wanting to switch industries, the growing need for electricians in the UK should be a welcome invitation to the industry.